tongrak/YukonGold-CARIN/README.md

 # YukonGold-CARIN
-This Repository is for CPE200(2021) project CARIN FrontEnd, BackEnd, and interface Code.
+This Repository is for CPE200(2021) project CARIN FrontEnd, BackEnd, and everything in between.